Liberal Arts: Academic Access Program

 - The Writing Center and Disability and Learning Resource Center are available to all students.
 You are encouraged to use them if you need extra help with your academic work.

-At the end of each term, the AAP Coordinator chairs a committee of the Director and Assistant Director of Academic Advising, members of the program’s faculty, and the advising specialist to review the academic performance of each student in the program.
+At the end of each term, the AAP Coordinator chairs a committee to review the academic performance of each student in the program.
+The committee is composed of undergraduate division academic administrators, including deans from the Office of Student Affairs and Academic Advising.

 The possible outcomes for individual students are: